Andrey Alekseyenko

+Since 2022, he has been appointed by the Russian government to multiple high positions in the administrations of Russian-occupied Ukrainian territory.
+From August 19 to early September 2022, he served as the head of government of the Russian-occupied Kharkiv Oblast.
+After that administration largely collapsed due to the 2022 Kharkiv counteroffensive, he has served as prime minister of Russian-occupied Kherson Oblast.

 Early life

 Alekseyenko is from Kuban.
 He studied engineering and economics at Kuban State Agrarian University in Krasnodar, and later obtained a degree of Candidate of Sciences in economics.
 Starting in 1996, he worked in a construction company, rising from being a foreman to the position of technical supervision engineer.
 He became the director of the volleyball federation of Krasnodar Krai.

 Political career

 Krasnodar Krai politics

 He joined the political party United Russia.
 From 2007 to 2010, he ran Krasnodar Krai's department for economic affairs and international relations.
 In 2010, he became head of the administration of Tuapse.
 In September 2015, he briefly took a similar position in Yeysk.
 In September 2017, he became Deputy Governor of Krasnodar Krai, where he was responsible in part for municipal infrastructure, investment, and local government property.
 On October 21, 2021, he became interim mayor of Krasnodar, and was officially appointed to the position on November 17 of the same year.
 In December 2021, he was charged with accepting a large bribe in the form of a very expensive gun worth 1.6 million rubles three years earlier.

 He was awarded a medal for his contributions to the development of Krasnodar Krai.